kleggett/casemodeling/README.md

 # casemodeling
-Code for the presentation to the CASE group about domain modeling
+Code for the presentation to the [Chicago-Area Scala Enthusiasts](http://www.meetup.com/chicagoscala/) about domain modeling.